tegorman13/ai_gd_chapter/Categories.md

 - Flores 2024 - **Information foraging in human-ChatGPT interactions**: factors of computational thinking dissociate exploration and exploitation
 - Stadler 2024 Cognitive ease at a cost: LLMs reduce mental effort but compromise depth in student scientific inquiry.
 	- llm vs search engine
-- Spatharioti 2023 - Comparing Traditional and LLM-based Search for Consumer Choice: A Randomized Experiment
+- Spatharioti - Effects of LLM-based Search on Decision Making: Speed, Accuracy, and Overreliance
 - Sharma 2024 - Generative Echo Chamber?
 Effect of LLM-Powered Search Systems on Diverse Information Seeking
 - Anderl 2024 - Conversational presentation mode increases credibility judgements during information search with ChatGPT
 - Yang 2024 - Can We Delegate Learning to Automation?: A Comparative Study of LLM Chatbots, Search Engines, and Books